 Make yourself at home in one of the 28 individually decorated guestrooms, featuring refrigerators and LCD televisions.
 Your room comes with a Tempur-Pedic bed.
 Complimentary wireless Internet access keeps you connected, and cable programming is available for your entertainment.
 Private bathrooms with shower/tub combinations feature complimentary toiletries and hair dryers.

 Make use of convenient amenities such as complimentary wireless Internet access, a television in the lobby, and tour/ticket assistance.

 Grab a bite to eat at the hotel's restaurant, which features a bar, or stay in and take advantage of room service (during limited hours).
 Quench your thirst with your favorite drink at a bar/lounge.
-A complimentary buffet breakfast is served daily.

 Business, Other Amenities

 Featured amenities include a computer station, express check-in, and express check-out.

 This is a Trusted Review.
 Why?

 The room was CRAP.
 Small with a ceiling light which didn't work.
 Another light hanging by a wire from the wall--dangerously I thought.
 Very small bathroom but I wouldn't have minded if the rest had been o.k.
 Huge tv taking up valuable space on the table.
 I don't need tv when I am visiting other countries.
 A loose floorboard to boot.

 My voucher said I had an outstanding bill of 567 NIS but they wanted 600 based on the then rate of exchange I think.
 I paid but it is not on when you told me it was 567.